categoricalcat/the.files/README.md

 # the.files

-Personal dotfiles managed with GNU Stow.
+lucky dotfiles managed with GNU Stow.

 ## What's Here